bbchallenge/bbchallenge/src/routes/(app)/antihydra/+page.md

 But researchers have already encountered a difficult problem: a 6-state machine that exhibits behavior of a kind no one has ever managed to prove to halt or not.
 Its behavior can be described very simply in the language of English:

-> Starting with the number 8, and repeatedly adding half of the number to itself, rounding down (8->12->18->27->40->60->90->135->202...), will there eventually be a point where you have seen (strictly) more than twice as many odd numbers as even numbers (if so, halt)?
+> Starting with the number 8, and repeatedly adding half of the number to itself, rounding down to get a whole number (8->12->18->27->40->60->90->135->202...), will there eventually be a point where you have seen (strictly) more than twice as many odd numbers as even numbers (if so, halt)?

 mathematics: